1EnK/quil-manager/README.md

  8. **View Node status(GRPC)**: Display the status of the Quilibrium Node using GRPC.
 Install the `grpcurl` and modify the config.yml file before using this option.

+ 9. **Check Rewards**: Check the rewards earned after 1.4.19.

- 9. **Sync Node**: Replace the `store` folder with the latest snapshot and create a backup of the current `store` folder.
+ 10. **Sync Node**: Replace the `store` folder with the latest snapshot and create a backup of the current `store` folder.

- 10. **Backup Node keys**: Create a backup of the `config.yml` and `keys.yml`.
+ 11. **Backup Node keys**: Create a backup of the `config.yml` and `keys.yml`.
 A scp command will be generated for you to copy the backup file to your local machine.

- 11. **Upgrade Node**: Update the Quilibrium Node to the latest version.
+ 12. **Upgrade Node**: Update the Quilibrium Node to the latest version.

- 12. **Limit the CPU usage**: Enter `0-100` to limit the CPU usage of the Quilibrium Node to certain percentage.
+ 13. **Limit the CPU usage**: Enter `0-100` to limit the CPU usage of the Quilibrium Node to certain percentage.
 VPS providers may suspend the server if the CPU usage is too high.

 ## Node performance evaluation
  As of version 1.4.18, real-time rewards are not available.
 Instead, the contribution to the network is evaluated based on how quickly a node can sync, which is measured by the frame rate. **Faster frame rates indicate higher performance and contribution to the network**.